swiftcicd/swift-cicd/README.md

 - Uploading to App Store Connect
 - Troubleshooting

+### Running Locally

+Building and running locally is easy since SwiftCICD assumes it is running locally until a specific environment variable is added by the platform runner (`SWIFT_CICD_CI`).
+You should override the local working directory by either:
+1. Set a `LOCAL_WORKING_DIRECTORY` environment variable to the root of your project.
+2. Use a custom working directory by choose Product > Scheme > Edit Scheme > Run > Options > Working Directory > "Use custom working directory" and set it to the root of your project.

 ## Signing

 > // TODO: Secrets needed: App Store Connect API Key, Certificate, Provisioning Profile.
 How to get each one.